 I hope that these suggestions are helpful to you.
 Let me know if you have any questions.

 A wide range of preparation materials is available on our Test takers resources page, including Official Test Guides for each of our Versant English tests that cover the types of questions you will be asked and tips for answering these questions.
-Our short, on-demand Exclusive tips clinic webinars are also available to learn insider tips and other information about the Versant tests.

 Each test has a unique Test Identification Number (TIN) in the upper right corner of the test paper.
 After locating it, go to our Test score lookup page, enter it in the space provided and select "Get score".